polytwisters/polytwisters/README.md

 ## Overview

-This software has the following components:
+This software has many components due to some feature creep.
+However, those components are fairly cleanly separated.
+Here they are from most essential to least essential:

 * `hard_polytwisters.py` and `soft_polytwisters.py`, which contain declarative definitions of polytwisters based on the locations of their rings or cycloplanes.
 These scripts are nearly dependency-free, although `soft_polytwisters.py` requires NumPy.
 * `make_soft_polytwister.py` takes definitions from `soft_polytwisters.py` and renders their cross sections as meshes.
 It requires SciPy for 4D and 3D convex hull computation.